Jemimah-Odame-Mensah/PwC-Switzerland-Cybersecurity-Job-Simulation/README.md

 # Integrated Cyber Defense and Risk Management Simulation

 This documentation showcases my work on PwC Switzerland's Cybersecurity Virtual Experience on Forage.
+It outlines my role in developing an integrated cyber defense and risk management strategy for Boldi AG, a family-owned Swiss chemical supplier.
+Through this simulation, I tackled real-world challenges such as information risk assessments, IT system security baselines, network segmentation, and vulnerability management.
+By leveraging strategic frameworks and technical expertise, I delivered actionable solutions that enhanced Boldi AG’s cybersecurity posture, showcasing my ability to bridge technical skills and business needs.

 ## Project Overview